godotengine/godot-docs/community/contributing/pr_review_guidelines.rst

   process, namely `reduz <https://github.com/reduz>`_ or `vnen <https://github.com/vnen>`_.
-Their input and approval would be required for changes to the engine's core systems and overall architecture, APIs that touch on all Objects or Nodes, changes to GDScript and GDNative.
+Their input and approval would be required for changes to the engine's core systems and overall architecture, APIs that touch on all Objects or Nodes, and changes to GDScript and GDNative.
 If the pull request modifies the build system, you can contact `Akien <https://github.com/akien-mga>`_.